Søren Tengstedt: AGF

 On 16 July 2020, Tengstedt signed a four-year contract with AGF.
 He made his debut on 27 August in a UEFA Europa League match against Finnish club FC Honka, coming on as a 70th-minute substitute for Jón Dagur Þorsteinsson.
 In injury time, he also scored his first goal for the club to secure a 5–2 win.

 Silkeborg

 In order for him to play more, Tengstedt left AGF and joined Silkeborg IF on 1 September 2021.
 He made his debut for the club the following day in a 3–1 win over Skive IK in the Danish Cup, coming on as a substitute in the 64th minute for Anders Klynge.
 His domestic league debut for Silkeborg followed on 10 September in a 1–1 draw against Brøndby, where he came on in the 65th minute for Nicklas Helenius.
 Tengstedt scored his first goal on 23 September in a 3–2 cup loss to AC Horsens.

+Go Ahead Eagles

+After 18 goals and 6 assists in 84 games for Silkeborg, Tengstedt retired from the club when he was sold on 27 January 2024 to Dutch Eredivisie club Go Ahead Eagles.
+He signed a deal until June 2027 with an option for an additional year.